DannyBrito/Eclone-client/README.md

 [Backend](https://github.com/DannyBrito/Eclone-backend)

-> An ecommerce app that allows users to quickly list and adquired items for sell.
+> An ecommerce app that allows users to quickly list and acquire items for sell.
 Inspired by letgot & ebay.

 ## Features: